pratyushojha04/dsa/machine learning interview prep.md

 Convolutional Neural Networks (CNNs): Specialized for processing structured grid data like images.
 Used for tasks such as image recognition, object detection, and segmentation.
 Recurrent Neural Networks (RNNs): Designed for sequential data, where the output depends on previous inputs.
 Used for tasks like time series prediction, language modeling, and machine translation.
 Long Short-Term Memory (LSTM): A type of RNN that can capture long-term dependencies.
 Used for tasks like speech recognition, text generation, and sentiment analysis.
-These questions and answers should give you a solid foundation for machine learning interviews!